What is EMDR?

 History of EMDR

-In 1987, while roaming about the nearby garden, Francine Shapiro, an eminent American psychologist, discovered that her stress relieves when she moves her eyes.
-It made her think that negative thoughts are directly connected with bilateral focus.
+In 1987, while roaming about the nearby garden, Francine Shapiro, an eminent American psychologist, discovered that her stress relieves when she moved her eyes.
+She concluded that bilateral focus directly connects with negative thoughts.
 Francine then collected evidence based on her experiments, and to her surprise, all cases involved in her experiments supported her hypothesis.
 People realized the same distress reduction with the bilateral movement of their eyes.
-Francine then established a standard protocol, namely EMD – Eye Movement Desensitization, adding cognitive element along with other therapies.
-[5, 6]
+Francine then established a standard protocol, namely EMD – Eye Movement Desensitization, adding cognitive elements and other therapies.
+[56]

 In 1989, Francine introduced this eye movement desensitization and reprocessing therapy by publishing randomized controlled trial research, where she assessed its effectiveness on traumatic patients.

-According to a report [7] , By 2008, there were not enough studies available on PTSD (post-traumatic stress disorder) being successfully treated by EMDR, pharmacotherapy or cognitive therapy.
-Since then, several randomized controlled studies were performed with PTSD patients explaining the positive effects of EMDR in more detail.
+According to a report [7], By 2008, there were not enough studies on PTSD (post-traumatic stress disorder) being successfully treated by EMDR, pharmacotherapy, or cognitive therapy.
+Since then, several randomized controlled studies have been performed with PTSD patients explaining the positive effects of EMDR in more detail.

 How is EMDR therapy different from other therapies?

-EMDR is different from other exposure therapies that require the patient to re-experience their trauma, either by imagining or in-vivo exposure.
+EMDR differs from other exposure therapies that require the patient to re-experience their trauma, either by imagining or in-vivo exposure.
 In exposure therapies, the therapist may ask the patient to pen down his fears and then rate them in most to least fearful situations.

 The whole idea of exposure therapy is to normalize the trigger for the victim.
-For instance, revisiting the area, re-smelling the scent, or imagining the situation the victim has been avoiding since a traumatic incident, helps them dissociate their emotions pertaining to that particular incident.
-This form of therapy involves victim’s confrontation with their fears.
-On the contrary, EMDR does not require the victim to re-live the traumatic event.
+For instance, revisiting the area, re-smelling the scent, or imagining the situation the victim has been avoiding since a traumatic incident, helps them dissociate their emotions from that incident.
+This form of therapy involves the victim’s confrontation with their fears.
+On the contrary, EMDR does not require the victim to relive the traumatic event.

-In EMDR, the eye movement from left to right, which is often termed as bilateral stimulation, allows the victim to process trauma with the brain’s left and right hemispheres.
-Patients experiencing EMDR therapy are then subjected to replace their negative belief with a desired positive one, allowing the brain’s left side to regulate the self-soothing mechanism.
+In EMDR, the eye movement from left to right often termed bilateral stimulation, allows the victim to process trauma with the brain’s left and right hemispheres.
+Patients experiencing EMDR therapy are then subjected to replacing their negative belief with a desired positive one, allowing the brain’s left side to regulate the self-soothing mechanism.

-In this way, the patient gets a deeper insight into the traumatic situation and his or her negative self-image, which is thought to be stemmed from the trauma.
+In this way, the patient gets a deeper insight into the traumatic situation and his or her negative self-image, which stems from the trauma.
 The entire course of therapy results in the improvement of the patient’s trauma response.
 [9]

-The stress response to traumatic events is pretty much natural and mostly subsides on its own.
-However, in some cases, where the information related to trauma is inappropriately stored, seeking professional help is crucial.
+The stress response to traumatic events is pretty much natural and mostly subsides.
+However, in some cases where trauma-related information is inappropriately stored, seeking professional help is crucial.

-Bitter memories from an unpleasant event may continue to cause distress by constantly appearing in imaginations unless the negative emotions associated with that event are reprocessed into a positive emotion.
+Bitter memories from an unpleasant event may continue to cause distress by constantly appearing in our imaginations unless the negative emotions associated with that event are reprocessed into positive emotion.

 EMDR therapy helps the victims to rewire their brain cells and reprocess the maladaptive information, resulting in a peaceful resolution.
-In other words, the traumatic situation from the past remains in the brain, but the negative emotions stemming from it will no longer be there after a successful EMDR therapy.
-[10, 11]
+In other words, the traumatic situation from the past remains in the brain, but the negative emotions stemming from it will no longer be there after successful EMDR therapy.
+[1011]

 Who is EMDR therapy for?